WYu-Feng/DPIIN/README.md

   booktitle={Proceedings of the European conference on computer vision (ECCV)}, pages={85--100}, year={2018}
-}*
+}

-** In our comparative experiments, certain methods did not provide official pretrained models for the given dataset and mask type.
+**In our comparative experiments, certain methods did not provide official pretrained models for the given dataset and mask type.
 To ensure a fair comparison, we retrained these models based on the officially stated training pipelines under our experimental setup.
-We have also released the retrained weights, their are: **
+We have also released the retrained weights, their are**:

 MI-GAN in Paris StreetView: